vethal/react-chat/README.md

 # react-chat

-React-Chat is a multi parti chat application developed using React framework.
+React-Chat is a multi party chat application developed using React framework.
 It is built on top of socket.io to handle communication over websocket.

 ## Prerequisites
 - Node.js